xianglin226/scMDC/README.md

 h5py 2.9.0

 All experiments of scMDC in this study are conducted on Nvidia Tesla P100 (16G) GPU.
+scMDC takes about 5 minutes for clustering a dataset with 5000 cells.

 # Run scMDC
 See the tutorial for details.